hutt/advanced-telegram-autoresponder/README.md

 - `/showconfig`: Display current configuration settings.
 - `/reset`: Reset all settings to default; requires confirmation with `/confirmreset`.
 - `/help`: Provide information about available commands and their usage.

-## Security Notes

-- Keep your API credentials secure and do not share them publicly.
-- Use environment variables to manage sensitive information.

-## Troubleshooting

-- Ensure your API credentials are correct in the `.env` file.
-- Check logs in the `logs/` directory for error messages.

 ## License